 I changed my bids, but was charged based on the old prices

 The old price may be deducted for a click if you changed your bid for a stopped campaign and then restarted it.
 After your campaign is enabled, it takes an average of 40 minutes for it to become active.
 Approximately 30 minutes after that, your new bids will take effect.
-During that time, clicks are charged at the price calculated based on your bids before the campaign was stopped.
+During that time, clicks are charged based on the bids that were placed before the campaign was stopped.

 The click price is higher than my bid